 Eco-wardens carry out regular surveillance patrols of the Ankarafa forest.
 Local communities help set up firewalls and participate in an annual reforestation program.

-The AEECL organises training sessions for tourist guides to the Sahamalaza National Park and surrounding region.
-It also builds bungalows to foster ecotourism on the site.
+The AEECL has set up a camp to accommodate ecotourists.
 Additionally, it supports local communities by building wells to facilitate access to drinking water, trains gardeners responsible for producing and raising trees that will be used for reforestation, and maintains ricefield drainage canals.

 Website : www.aeecl.org